Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Lakers

 Michael Porter Jr. Insights vs. the Lakers

-- Porter is responsible for attempting 11.5% of his team's field goal attempts this season with 13.2 per game.
+- This season, Michael Porter Jr. has made 6.4 field goals per game, which adds up to 11.1% of his team's total makes.

-- He's connected on three threes per game, or 19.4% of his team's makes from beyond the arc this season.
+- He's made 3.0 threes per game, or 19.4% of his team's makes from beyond the arc this season.

-- Porter's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Porter's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Lakers are one of the league's fastest, ranking second with 104.8 possessions per contest.

-- The Lakers are the 20th-best defensive squad in the NBA, giving up 116.6 points per game.
+- The Lakers are the 20th-best defensive squad in the league, conceding 116.6 points per contest.

-- Conceding 44.9 rebounds per contest, the Lakers are the 25th-ranked team in the NBA.
+- On the boards, the Lakers are 25th in the league, giving up 44.9 rebounds per contest.

-- The Lakers are the 15th-ranked team in the league, allowing 25.7 assists per contest.
+- In terms of assists, the Lakers have allowed 25.7 per game, 15th in the league.

 Michael Porter Jr. vs. the Lakers